 mRNA vaccines have been studied before for flu, Zika, rabies, and cytomegalovirus (CMV).
 As soon as the necessary information about the virus that causes COVID-19 was available, scientists began designing the mRNA instructions for cells to build the unique spike protein into an mRNA vaccine.

 No serious side effects were reported in clinical trials.
 Temporary reactions after receiving the vaccine may include a sore arm, headache, or feeling tired and achy for a day or two.
 These temporary reactions were more common after the second vaccine dose.
 In most cases, these temporary reactions are normal, which are good signs that your body is building protection.
-You can take medicines like Tylenol or ibuprofen to help with these temporary reactions.
 While extremely rare, there have been a few cases of severe allergic reaction to the Pfizer vaccine outside of the clinical trials, and vaccine providers are prepared with medicines if they need to treat these rare allergic reactions.

 - People who have had severe allergic reactions, also called anaphylaxis, to any ingredient in the Pfizer and Moderna vaccines should not receive that vaccine.
 People who have had this type of severe allergic reaction to any vaccine or treatment that is injected should talk with their health care provider about the risks and benefits of vaccination.